VirtualFlyBrain/VFB2/content/en/about/contactus.md

 weight: 9000
 ---

-To report a bug on the site, use the [Report an issue](Feedback.htm) page.
+To report a bug on the site, use the [Report an issue](https://github.com/VirtualFlyBrain/VFB2/issues/new/choose) help menu link.
 For help, comments or suggestions, please use {{< email support>}}.

-To be kept updated on new features and data sign up to our mailing list using the subscribe button on the right.

 To tell us about new data that you generated that could be incorporated into VFB see [here](https://www.virtualflybrain.org/docs/contribution-guidelines/).